mamaratunga/countries/README.md

 ## How to run the project from terminal

 * Ensure npm and Angular are installed
-* Pull the project from Github (`git clone https://github.com/mamaratunga/countries.git`)
+* Retrieve the project from Github (`git clone https://github.com/mamaratunga/countries.git`)
 * Navigate to local copy of repo (`cd countries`)
 * Install node modules (`npm install`)
 * Run application (`ng serve --open`)